HMS Glasgow (C21): Postwar

 On 22 August 1945 Glasgow set out with HMS Jamaica for the East Indies as acting flagship.
 She transferred to the Indian Ocean arriving in Colombo on 5 October to relieve HMS Phoebe as the flagship of 5th Cruiser Squadron.
 After serving for two years in the Indian Ocean Glasgow returned to Portsmouth and was placed in the Reserve.
-Following a refit she was re-commissioned in September 1948 and on 26 October, 1948, Glasgow replaced HMS Sheffield at her new base, the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, as the flagship on the America and West Indies Station.
+Following a refit she was recommissioned in September 1948, and on 26 October, 1948, Glasgow replaced HMS Sheffield at her new base, the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, as the flagship on the America and West Indies Station.
 She attended the Halifax bicentenary celebrations in Nova Scotia in 1949, returning to the UK in October 1950.

 She was then refitted at Chatham in 1951 before becoming in 1952 the flagship of the Mediterranean Fleet based at Malta under Admiral the Earl Mountbatten of Burma.
 In 1953, she took part in the film Sailor of the King.
-In the same year she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+In the same year, she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.